Linaro/website/_posts/current/blog/2020-10-12-linaro-engineering-highlights-september-2020.md

 Jose started quoting William Edwards Deming “Without data, you are just a person with an opinion”.
 So what to do with data - “Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat.” - Sun Tzu

 Data must be matched with context knowledge.
-Looking at the Linaro Use Case, There is a huge amount of contributors affiliated to “Unknown” organization.
+Looking at the Linaro Use Case, there is a huge amount of contributors affiliated to “Unknown” organizations.
 Why?
 Is data wrong?

 Jose notes that every company is becoming a software company.
 And how a company interacts with the software ecosystem can help or hurt them.
 Success is understanding the (1) Legal aspects (2) People and (3) Engineering and the give and take between them.
 Jose recommends that you check out howtogroup.org and chaoss.community for wisdom.
 The best approach is to combine strategy, tactics and context knowledge to approach open source and generated analytics.